Back to homepage|Grabbit and Skoot|Events|Events Review|Links|Author|Email|

-There are eleven books in the series to date with the eleventh (Jack the Station Cat Takes Charge) having been published in July 2008.
+There are sixteen books in the Jack the Station Cat series.
 Two of the books have also been published in Welsh, with the translation being done by Berwyn Prys Jones.
 The books are aimed at children between the ages of 3 to 9 and combine cat stories and railway stories and were originally illustrated by Helen Maffin with the later books being illustrated by Nigel Cliff.
 As with his Grabbit and Skoot series, the author has chosen to donate half of his author royalties to various different charities.

 Jack the Station Cat takes Charge